AudioBible/KJV/HELP.md

 **tip:** you may want to have multiple tabs open and mute the tabs and switch back and forth between the tabs to to more commenting with your time.
 Copy and paste this comment all over the internets.
 Formulate the message payload to fit within the message length limits, and translate to your native language or other languages, if you like.

-http://audiobible.life CHECK IT OUT!
+CHECK IT OUT! website http://audiobible.life Earth is Flat!
 We The People!
 Have The Power!﻿ Don't Be A Clown!
 Join The Revolution!
+Wake Up!

 There was a good reason why you hated school!
 The Earth is Flat!
 YouTube search Flat Earth!
 Aliens are fallen angels/demons.
 Santa Clause is the devil!
 If we live on a spinning ball, the Centrifugal Force would make all the continents to merge to the center!
 Globe is a lie from satan indoctrinating false gods into your every day life!
 Christmas is a pagan holiday, like all other holidays.
 You are more special than you are led to believe! github.com/youtube-search/flat-earth